paramphy/Arduino-doc/docs/4.Questions and Answers/Questions and Answers.md

  ---

  - **Which software is used in Arduino sketch?
 What is the file extension of the sketch?**

+ Arduino Integrated Development Environment (IDE) is used to write Arduino sketches.

+ The file extension of arduino sketch is *.ino [where * stands for the file name]
  ---

  - **Which microcontroller is used in Arduino uno?
 What is the clock speed of this microcontroller?**

+ The microcontroller named 'ATmega328P' is used in Arduino Uno.

+ The clock speed of this microcontroller is 16 MHz but it can go upto 20 MHz.
  ---

  - **How many digital input/output pins and analog input pins are there in Arduino uno?**

+ Arduino Uno has 14 digital input/output pins and 6 analog input pins.

  ---
  - **What reference voltages can be obtained from the Arduino uno board?
 What is the use of AREF pin?**
  ---